Three useful Boston versions

 Best picks

 Back Bay, Seaport, and Fenway each work when they have a clear job.
-The comparison only gets confusing when the trip has not named its job yet.
+The comparison gets noisy only when the trip has not named its fixed blocks yet.

 • Back Bay is the first leisure answer.

-• Seaport is the work and waterfront answer.
+• Seaport is the work, waterfront, and Fort Point answer.

-• Fenway is the event, museum, and Longwood answer.
+• Fenway is the event, museum, campus, and Longwood answer.

 Calibration: The guide should stay focused on three base patterns and avoid turning into a whole-city neighborhood guide.

-• Seaport should pair naturally with Row 34 or Flour.
+• Seaport should pair naturally with Row 34, Flour, Fort Point, or BCEC timing.

-• Fenway should pair naturally with MFA or Gardner.
+• Fenway should pair naturally with MFA, Gardner, Fenway Park, or Longwood timing.

-• Back Bay can still reach North End seafood, but that should be a deliberate move.
+• Back Bay can still reach North End seafood or South End dinner, but that should be a deliberate move.

 Calibration: The supporting entity set proves the base comparison through actual trip movement, not abstract neighborhood claims.